-76. Prior approval of the Bank shall be obtained in cases of opening of branch/subsidiary/joint venture/representative office or undertaking investment abroad by applicable NBFCs.
-No applicable NBFC shall open subsidiaries/joint ventures/representative office abroad or shall make investment in any foreign entities without obtaining prior approval in writing from the Bank.
-The application from the applicable NBFC seeking No Objection would be considered subject to general and specific conditions prescribed in these directions.
+65. Prior approval of the Bank shall be obtained in cases of opening of branch/subsidiary/joint venture/representative office or undertaking investment abroad by applicable NBFCs No applicable NBFC shall open subsidiaries/joint ventures/representative office abroad or shall make investment in any foreign entities

-77. General conditions
+66. General conditions

-- (i) Investment in non-financial service sectors shall not be permitted; - (ii) Direct investment in activities prohibited under FEMA or in sectoral funds shall not be permitted; - (iii) Investments shall be permitted only in those entities having their core activity regulated by a financial sector regulator in the host jurisdiction; - (iv) The aggregate overseas investment shall not exceed 100% of the NoF.
-The overseas investment in a single entity, including its step down subsidiaries, by way of equity or fund based commitment shall not be more than 15% of the applicable NBFCs owned funds; - (v) Overseas investment shall not involve multi layered, cross jurisdictional structures and at most only a single intermediate holding entity shall be permitted; - (vi) The CRAR of the applicable NBFCs post investment in subsidiary abroad shall be not less than the regulatory prescriptions;
+- (i) Investment in non-financial service sectors shall not be permitted; - (ii) Direct investment in activities prohibited under FEMA or in sectoral funds shall not be permitted; - (iii) Investments shall be permitted only in those entities having their core activity regulated by a financial sector regulator in the host jurisdiction; - (iv) The aggregate overseas investment shall not exceed 100% of the NOF.
+The overseas investment in a single entity, including its step down subsidiaries, by way of equity or fund based commitment shall not be more than 15% of the applicable NBFC's owned funds; - (v) Overseas investment shall not involve multi layered, cross jurisdictional structures and at most only a single intermediate holding entity shall be permitted; - (vi) The CRAR/Leverage of the applicable NBFCs post investment in subsidiary abroad shall be not less than the regulatory prescriptions; - (vii) The applicable NBFC shall continue to maintain required level of NOF after accounting for investment in the proposed subsidiary/investment abroad as prescribed in the explanation to section 45-IA of the RBI Act; - (viii) The level of Net Non-Performing Assets of the applicable NBFC shall not be more than 5% of the net advances; - (ix) The applicable NBFC shall be earning profit for the last three years and its performance in general shall be satisfactory during the period of its existence; - (x) The applicable NBFC shall comply with the regulations issued under FEMA, 1999 from time to time;

-- (vii) The applicable NBFC shall continue to maintain required level of NOF after accounting for investment in the proposed subsidiary/investment abroad as prescribed in the explanation to section 45-IA of the RBI Act, 1934; - (viii) The level of Net Non-Performing Assets of the applicable NBFC shall not be more than 5% of the net advances; - (ix) The applicable NBFC shall be earning profit for the last three years and its performance in general shall be satisfactory during the period of its existence; - (x) The applicable NBFC shall comply with the regulations issued under FEMA, 1999 from time to time; - (xi) Regulatory compliance and servicing of public deposits, if held by the applicable NBFC, shall be satisfactory; - (xii) The applicable NBFC shall comply with the KYC norms; - (xiii) SPVs set up abroad or acquisition abroad shall be treated as investment or subsidiary/joint venture abroad, depending upon percentage of investment in overseas entity; - (xiv) An annual certificate from statutory auditors shall be submitted by the applicable NBFC to the Regional Office of Department of Non-Banking Supervision (DNBS) where it is registered, certifying that it has fully complied with all the conditions stipulated under these directions for overseas investment; - (xv) If any adverse features come to the notice of the Bank, the permission granted shall be withdrawn.
+- (xi) Regulatory compliance and servicing of public deposits, if held by the applicable NBFC, shall be satisfactory; - (xii) The applicable NBFC shall comply with the KYC norms; - (xiii) SPVs set up abroad or acquisition abroad shall be treated as investment or subsidiary/joint venture abroad, depending upon percentage of investment in overseas entity; - (xiv) An annual certificate from statutory auditors shall be submitted by the applicable NBFC to the Regional Office of Department of Non-Banking Supervision of the Bank where it is registered, certifying that it has fully complied with all the conditions stipulated under these directions for overseas investment; - (xv) If any adverse features come to the notice of the Bank, the permission granted shall be withdrawn.
 All approvals for investment abroad shall be subject to this condition.

-78. Specific conditions.
+67. Specific conditions.